sblaisfernandez/webOneBiteAtaTime/learn_PostgreSQL_PostGIS/NOTE_Postgresql.md

 PostgreSQL automatically creates a schema called public for every new database.
 Whatever object you create without specifying the schema name, PostgreSQL will place it into this public schema.

+**Best practices: ORM should not define the Schema, it should be define in pure SQL.**

 ## Users

 | Task | Command | Type | Notes |